homerpet8/Cyclistic-Case-Study/README.md

 **DATA LOCATION AND ORGANIZATION**

-The data used for this case study has been made available by Motivate International Inc. It represents the historical trip data of Cyclistic bikes.
+Cyclistic is a fictional company.
+The data used for this case study has been made available by Motivate International Inc. It represents the historical trip data of Divvy bicycle sharing service in Chicago.
 It is a public data that is available for download and use to explore how different customer types are using Cyclistic bikes.
 The data is in a structured format like a CSV file, with each row representing a bike trip and columns indicating bike type, start time, end time, start station, end station, and user type.

 **DATA CREDIBILITY AND BIAS**